-This brings us back to the secret to happiness and its connection to good grades.
+This brings us back to the secret to happiness and its connection to grades.

 There is remarkable similarity between the two.
-First off, there is no “secret”, no trick, no magic pill.
-In either pursuit you want to focus on being present – immersing yourself in the situation or the task at hand.
+First off, there is no “secret”, or trick, or magic pill.
+Also with grades, as in life, it is best to focus on being present – immersing yourself in the task on at hand.
 So, while you’re taking biology, become a biologist.
-In English, become a writer, and in sociology, become a sociologist.
+In English, become a writer, and in sociology, strive to become a sociologist.

 Remember that you’re there to learn stuff, not to get a grade.
 Seek exposure to new ideas and new ways of looking at the world.
 If you’re doing it right, you’ll remember what you learn in a class long after you forget the grade you got.

 Don’t waste your time worrying about things you can’t control, like grades.
 In the long run, grades don’t matter much – employers and graduate schools care more about how well you can write and think.
-And they aren’t a good indicator of what you’ve learned.
-Students who work their tails off to get a C often learn more than those who effortlessly get an A.
+And most understand that grades aren’t always the best indicator of how smart you are.
+Students who work their tails off to get “C’s” in challenging courses often learn more than those who effortlessly get “A’s” is easy ones.

 Finally, be an active participant in your education.
 Approach it like it’s a rare, fleeting and valuable experience – because it is.
 Only about five percent of the world’s people ever get the chance to sit in a college classroom and contemplate the collective wisdom of humanity.
 You should be cherishing the opportunity you have to expand your understanding of the world and your place in it.
 Don’t waste it on trivial things like grades.